kokokruunch/cms-api/README.md

 #### Main Flow

 The main flow is standard for an APIkit project.
 It contains an inbound endpoint and an APIkit Router.
-The exception strategies are explained separately, below.

 #### Backend Flows ####

-The backend flows in this application are stubs, with placeholder backend implementation defined with Spring beans.
+The backend flows in this application are stubs, with placeholder backend implementation defined with Java.